 - Valium (Diazepam)– On the market since 1963, valium was actually the best-selling pharmaceutical in the United States for years.
 Initially formulated as an anxiety-drug, ohysicians soon saw it as an improvement over baribiturates for insomnia treatment.
 Although valium does have a strong risk of dependence over time, it’s very effective for sleeplessness.

 All these drugs should only be taken under a doctor’s care, and should not be taken long-term.
 Since they accumulate in the system, they all lose their effectiveness over time and a physician will usually want follow-ups to adjust dosages.
-Doctors at Patient First Wellness Center in Las Vegas are ready to work with you to address your insomnia.
-As with all programs, insomnia treatment at Patient First Wellness Center is low cost, and insurance is not required.
+Doctors at Patient’s Choice Medical Center in Las Vegas are ready to work with you to address your insomnia.
+As with all programs, insomnia treatment at Patient’s Choice Medical Center is low cost, and insurance is not required.

 Got Insomnia?
-Call Patient First Wellness Center at (702) 474-6300 your low cost/discount solution to quality medical care.
+Call Patient’s Choice Medical Center at (702) 474-6300 your low cost/discount solution to quality medical care.